We are committed to carrying you safely and comfortably to your destination. However, traveling by air may be challenging sometimes.

 - Transportation of an emotional support or psychiatric service animal in the cabin

-- Accommodation of a guest who has both severe vision and hearing impairments
+- Accommodation of a passenger who has both severe vision and hearing impairments

-Even if a guest does not comply with the advance notice and advance check-in requirements, Air Serbia will make every resonable effort to accommodate the guest without delaying the flight.
+Even if a passenger does not comply with the advance notice and advance check-in requirements, Air Serbia will make every resonable effort to accommodate the passenger without delaying the flight.

 If a qualified individual with a disability provides advance notice to Air Serbia and the individual is forced to change to the flight of another carrier because of the cancellation or delay of the original flight, Air Serbia personnel will provide rerouting assistance to the individual.
 This may include, but is not limited to, assistance with reservations and ticketing, the provision of ground transportation to the second carrier, and/or assistance in securing appropriate services from the other airline.